 Because we had a hard time deciding on the #5, we have a shared contester.

 Slurp! in Monterosso is also #5

 We opted for a very fancy cone which was quite delicious (at the top).
-Our flavours were mango with tiramisu and crema di limone and cremino (which tasted like Nutella).
-I didn’t really like my flavours but the cone was nice.
+Our flavors were mango with tiramisu and crema di Limone and Cremino (which tasted like Nutella).
+I didn’t really like my flavors but the cone was nice.
 My boyfriend says the mango was deliciously fruity and he wanted it to be in the top 5.
-So there it is: Gelateria Slurp! in Monterosso.
+So there it is Gelateria Slurp! in Monterosso.

 Costs: 2 scoops on a fancy cone: €3,00

 #4.
 Un Mare di Yogurt in Corniglia

 Located next door to Alberto gelateria, it has 2 parlors right across from each other.
 I’m still not sure if they don’t all belong to the same gelateria.
 But, this one is ranked #4.
 My boyfriend had a large lemon slush which is a real thirst quencher!
 Caution: may cause serious brain freeze.